adrido/minetest-mapper-cpp/doc/manual.rst

 ``--drawscale[=left,top]``
 ..........................
-	Draw scales at the left and.or top of the map.
+	Draw scales at the left and/or top of the map.

 	If neither 'left' nor 'top' is specified, draw them on both sides.